Open-Data-Science-at-SIO/Intro-Data-Viz-Winter-2017/README.md

 ## Code of Conduct

-All students will be expected to follow the SIO Open Data Science Code of Conduct: https://open-data-science-at-sio.github.io/mission.html
+All participants will be expected to follow the SIO Open Data Science Code of Conduct: https://open-data-science-at-sio.github.io/mission.html

 Note that this applies both to the physical space for classes, as well as online interactions in the chatroom, mailing list, and Github repository.